(Updated June 6, 2020)

-I purchased some address space several years ago and I’m looking to sell some of that address space.
-I have a number of “stars” available which are bundles of 65,000 addresses (planets).
-I am ever so slightly annoyed that they seem to be calling planets “Azimuth points” now.
+I purchased a galaxy (~nem) several years ago and I'm looking to sell some of that address space.
+I have a number of "stars" available which are bundles of 65,000 urbit ids (planets).
 Each planet supports 2^32 devices.
-There are 4 billion addresses (planets) in total.
-A large number of them are locked for several years, so as of spring 2019 I assume there are not too many places to buy them.
+There are 4 billion urbit ids (planets) in total.

-I will also sell a planet (azimuth point) for $40, which basically covers my time to run all of the smart contracts to generate one and send it (you can pick the name from these options: https://urbit.live/~falnem#planets/7).
-And if you happen to be interested in purchasing a galaxy, I am aware of one for sale and can connect you.
+I will also sell a planet (azimuth point) for $20 (paypal, venmo, crypto, whatever), which basically covers my time to run all of the smart contracts to generate one and send it (you can pick the name from these options: https://urbit.live/~falnem#planets/7).
+And if you happen to be interested in purchasing a galaxy, I have one for sale and am open to offers.

 Contact me at [email protected] to discuss buying urbit stars.